rameesha52-git/EDA-ABC/README.md

 ### Dataset
 https://docs.google.com/spreadsheets/d/1VP9BE_eI2yl6uUHSm4mGiiwjRdoqCqnkcIjsv5Q2ex4/edit?usp=share_link
 ## Objective
-### dataset from ABC company, consisting of 458 rows and 9 columns.
+ dataset from ABC company, consisting of 458 rows and 9 columns.
 The company requires a comprehensive report detailing information about their employees across various teams.
 Your tasks include preprocessing the dataset, analyzing the data, and presenting your findings graphically.
 Here's a breakdown of what I have done.
+* Step1: Import relevant modules
+* step2: Data load as csv file
+* step3: Data Cleaning and preprocess
+** Correct the data in the "height" column by replacing it with random numbers between 150 and 180.

-### 1. Determine the distribution of employees across each team and calculate the percentage split relative to the total number of employees.
+#### 1. Determine the distribution of employees across each team and calculate the percentage split relative to the total number of employees.
+insight:
 ### 2. Segregate employees based on their positions within the company.
 ### 3. Identify the predominant age group among employees.
 4. Discover which team and position have the highest salary expenditure.